spotinst/terraform-spotinst-ocean-eks/examples/update-policy/README.md

-# Simple Cluster
+# Update Policy

-This example illustrates how to create a simple cluster.
+This example illustrates how a cluster can be configured to roll in 25% batches.

 ## Usage